MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.it-IT/Teams/create-a-phone-system-auto-attendant.md

      > [!Note]
      > **La persona dell'organizzazione** può essere un utente online o un utente ospitato in locale con Skype for Business Server.

-- **Funzionalità vocali**  Selezionare il nome dell'account della risorsa collegato a un operatore automatico o a una coda di chiamata già creata.
+- **App vocale**  Selezionare il nome dell'account della risorsa collegato a un operatore automatico o a una coda di chiamata già creata.
 I chiamanti che richiedono l'operatore vengono reindirizzati.
 <!--

 - **Auto attendant** Select the name of the resource account linked to an auto attendant that has already been created.
 Callers that request an operator are redirected there.